-- Reclamation noted that the meeting format would be to provide brief updates on each of the topics followed by open floor questions and dialogue before moving on to the next topic. - Coming into this year, Reclamation was working with NMFS on the Draft Proposed Shasta Reasonable and Prudent Alternative (RPA) amendment.
-Based on the hydrologic conditions this spring, there was a unique opportunity to undertake a pilot study this summer to evaluate a temperature target different from the 2009 Biological Opinion (BiOp) but similar to the proposed RPA amendment.
+- Reclamation noted that the meeting format would be to provide brief updates on each of the topics followed by open floor questions and dialogue before moving on to the next topic. - Coming into this year, Reclamation was working with NMFS on the Draft Proposed Shasta RPA amendment.
+Based on the hydrologic conditions this spring, there was a unique opportunity to undertake an operational study this summer to evaluate a temperature target different from the 2009 BiOp, but similar to the proposed RPA amendment.
 The temperature target evaluated was 53°F daily average water temperature (DAT) at the California Data Exchange Center gaging station upstream of the confluence of Clear Creek on the Sacramento River (CCR).
-At the June workshop (workshop #3), northern California http://www.westcoast.fisheries.noaa.gov/publications/Central_Valley/Water%20Operations/nmfs_s_draft_proposed_2017_rpa_amendment-january_19_2017.pdf was just coming off a relatively cool spring but going into a temperature spike.
+At the June workshop (workshop #3), northern California was just coming off a relatively cool spring, but going into a temperature spike.
 This has been one of the hottest summers on record for the majority of the Central Valley, including areas around Redding.
 Charts and graphs from the climate data center confirm this has been an unusually hot summer, but Reclamation has had the benefit of having cold water storage available going into this summer.